 - Dependent child of a dependent child;

-- Parent or step-parent or their spouse or common-law partner’s parent or step-parent; and
+- Parent or step-parent or their spouse or common-law partner’s parent or step-parent; or

 - Guardian or tutor.

-Q: My temporary resident status is about to expire and I am currently in Canada.
-What should I do?
+Q: My temporary residence status is about to expire and I am currently in Canada, what should I do?

 Q: I am an international student currently studying in Canada.
-My classes have now been moved to an online format because of COVID-19.
-Will this affect my eligibility for a Post-Graduate Work Permit?
+My classes have now been moved to an online format because of the virus.
+Will this affect my post-graduate work permit eligibility?

-A: IRCC acknowledges this unique situation and accepts that many educational institutions are now offering online learning on an extraordinary basis due to the spread of COVID-19.
-This scenario will not affect a student’s eligibility for a Post-Graduate Work Permit.
+IRCC acknowledges this unique situation and accepts that courses that are now going to be offered online on an extraordinary basis due to the virus.
+This scenario will not affect a student’s eligibility for a post-graduate work permit.